 - Complaints Policy

-Alternatively if you have any questions or concerns about your child’s individual development or needs please make an appointment to meet with Mrs Taylor, Mrs Neave or Miss Johnson.
+Alternatively, if you have any questions or concerns about your child’s individual needs or development oplease make an appointment to meet with a member of our SENDCo team via the main school office.

 Arrangements for considering complaints about Special Educational provision within the school.

-- Initial problems should be addressed by the class teacher and age phase leader.
+- Initial problems should be addressed by the class teacher and Key Stage Leader.
 A meeting with parents should be held to discuss the problem or concern.

-- Depending on the outcome of this meeting, a referral to the SENCO or Head Teacher should be made following the school complaints procedure.
+- Depending on the outcome of this meeting, a referral to the SENDCO or Head Teacher should be made following the school complaints procedure.